 - IHTP's must notify their local Fire District Coordinator prior to a class commencing.
-That notification must include: - Name of scheduled course - o Student roster - o Course dates - The Training Program Administrator must sign the State Summary Form in order for a student to be eligible for testing. - Students must register to complete the certification examination process through their local Technical College.
+That notification must include: - Name of scheduled course - Student roster - Course dates - The Training Program Administrator must sign the State Summary Form in order for a student to be eligible for testing. - Students must register to complete the certification examination process through their local Technical College.
 The Technical Colleges are not obligated to schedule separate and/or individual exams to accommodate IHTP's.